Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 on the Asset map definition item in Marketing Control Panel.
-A reverse asset map will flip the sequence of pages leading to a particular asset download and use the selected asset as the starting point of the map instead of the conventional Internet node.
+A reverse asset map will flip the sequence of pages leading to a particular asset download and use the selected asset as the starting point of the map instead of the conventional [Internet node](#internet-node).

-### Campaign maps {#campaign-maps}
+#### Campaign maps {#campaign-maps}

-Campaign maps allow for
-the creation of a page map for all interactions from a particular campaign.
+Campaign maps allow for the creation of a page map for all interactions from a particular campaign.

-### Channel maps {#channel-maps}
+#### Channel maps {#channel-maps}

 Channel maps allow for the creation of a page map for all interactions from a particular channel.

-### Outcome maps {#outcome-maps}
+#### Outcome maps {#outcome-maps}

-Outcome maps allow for
-the creation of a page map leading to a particular outcome.
-Outcome maps will disregard pages that were visited after a particular outcome was realized.
+Outcome maps allow for the creation of a page map leading to a particular outcome.

 ### Experience maps {#experience-maps}

+As opposed to the Page maps, Experience maps can include other interaction attributes such as <a href="https://doc.sitecore.net/sitecore_experience_platform/developing/marketing_operations/channels/channels" target="_blank">channels</a>,<a href="https://doc.sitecore.net/sitecore_experience_platform/digital_marketing/campaigns/campaigns/create_and_edit_a_campaign_activity" target="_blank">campaigns</a>, <a href="https://doc.sitecore.net/sitecore_experience_platform/digital_marketing/campaigns/goals__events/goals" target="_blank">goals</a>, <a href="https://doc.sitecore.net/sitecore_experience_platform/digital_marketing/engagement_plans/events" target="_blank">events</a> and <a href="https://doc.sitecore.net/sitecore_experience_platform/developing/marketing_operations/outcomes/outcomes" target="_blank">outcomes</a> in addition to pages.
-Experience maps can include multiple interaction attributes such as channels, campaigns, goals, page events and outcomes.
-Interaction attributes can be selected using the checkbox options on the Experience map definition item in the Marketing Control Panel.
+These interaction attributes can be selected using the checkbox options on the Experience map definition item in the Marketing Control Panel.
+This way Experience maps allow focusing on more high level path analysis than more detailed [Page maps](#page-maps).

 Three Experience maps are available by default: